 Click on Schedule to update your post settings …

-Tip: To backdate a blog post, simply edit the date before you click Publish, as described above.
+Note: To backdate a post in WordPress, simply edit the date before you click Publish, as described above.
 In this case, the button will not change to Schedule.

 Your post is now scheduled to publish on the date and time you have set …